 - Nominating others for NZ Royal Honours

-Second World War service, including Bomber Command, Arctic Convoys, Merchant Navy and Home Guard service (updated on 21 June 2013)
+Second World War service, including Bomber Command, Arctic Convoys, Merchant Navy and Home Guard service (Current information as at 9 December 2014)

 After the Second World War servicemen and women, and Merchant Navy personnel, were invited to apply for the medals for which they were eligible.
 Many did not do so at the time, and the New Zealand Defence Force still receives medal applications from former Service personnel and their families today.

 The medals for those who died during the Second World War were automatically issued in the early 1950s to the closest living family member of the deceased, usually to the wife or the mother.

 Images and information on War and Campaign medals for the Second World War can be found here.